 The cost of setting up a mainland business in Dubai can range from AED 12,000 to AED 30,000 or more, depending on various factors such as:

-For a detailed estimate, use Best Solution’s cost calculator and consult our experts for affordable license packages tailored to your specifications.
+For a detailed estimate, use Best Solution’s cost calculator and consult our experts for affordable mainland business setup service packages tailored to your specifications.
+Our business setup consultants are ready to assist with every step.

 Advantages of Mainland Company Formation in Dubai